 Online Field Trips

-Our online field trips offer six inspiring, mathematical themes for grades Pre-K through 12.
+Our online field trips offer eight inspiring, mathematical themes for grades pre-K through 12.
 Standard timing for field trip sessions is 45 minutes; custom timing and options available upon request for an additional fee.

 Shapes are all around us, and form the basic building blocks of modern life.
 Using wooden squares, rectangles, rhombi, trapezoids, and hexagons, students will discover how shapes are different from each other and how mathematicians identify and name them.
 Interactive activities and games will teach students about geometrical symmetries and how to construct polygons with many sides, including the tetracontakaihexagon!
 Materials needed: a printout to be provided and scissors (to cut out shapes prior to session).

 Students construct fascinating topological objects such as Möbius bands, discovering their fundamental patterns and structures.
 Hands-on activities lead students to discover the surprising properties hidden around every twist and turn!
 Materials needed: 4 strips of paper (2 inch x 11 inch), scissors, tape, and markers (2 colors).

 Explore cryptography, secret codes, and ciphers!
 Students are introduced to the substitution cipher, which hides messages by replacing letters or groups of letters with other letters or groups of letters.
 Using patterns and perseverance, learn how to create hidden messages — and how to break secret codes!
 Materials needed: paper, pencil, printout to be provided, and scissors.
 Optional materials: brad, paper fastener, or pin.

 Once students find the probability of rolling a given sum with a pair of standard dice, they are challenged with finding a different way to number their dice to get the same probabilities.
 Crazy!
 Materials needed: sheet of paper and pencil.